Silvester Shkalla

-Silvester Shkalla (born 10 August 1995) is an Albanian professional footballer who plays as a centre back for Albanian club KS Kastrioti Krujë in the Albanian Superliga.
+Silvester Shkalla (born 10 August 1995) is an Albanian professional footballer who plays as a centre-back.

 Club career

 Early career

 Shkalla started his youth career at Shkëndija Tiranë.
 After spending 3 years there he moved at Dinamo Tirana.

 Teuta Durrës

 In July 2015, Shkalla signed a three-year contract with Albanian Superliga side Teuta Durrës for an undisclosed fee.
 He was given the number 3, which was vacant after the departure of Elvis Prençi.

 Shkalla made his top flight debut on 22 August 2015 in team's opening match of the season against Flamurtari Vlorë, where he played full-90 minutes in a 1–0 away triumph.
 He played full-90 minutes in both legs of the first round of 2015–16 Albanian Cup, where Teuta thrashed Ada Velipojë with the aggregate 11–2.

 On 21 October, in the first round of the second leg against Kamza, Shkalla scored his first goal for Teuta, a winner, which helped the team to win the match 0–1.
 After the match, he told the media that he has very happy for the goal and more happy for the fact that the team won thanks to his goal.